L.A. Confidential (1997)

 Ray Pinker: You're welcome!

-Lynn Bracken: There's blood on your jacket.
+Lynn Bracken: There's blood on your shirt.
 Is that an integral part of your job?

 Lynn Bracken: Do you enjoy it?